 On January 14, State Senators Peter Behr (R-Mill Valley) and Robert Lagomarsino (R-Ventura) introduce SB-107, creating the California Wild & Scenic Rivers Act.
-118 Assemblymen Leo McCarthy (D-San Francisco) and John Dunlap (D-Napa) introduce AB-2979, a similar measure in the State Assembly.
-119 The measure designates specified segments of the Klamath, Trinity, and Eel River systems.
+Assemblymen Leo McCarthy (D-San Francisco) and John Dunlap (D-Napa) introduce AB-2979, a similar measure in the State Assembly.
+The measure designates specified segments of the Klamath, Trinity, and Eel River systems.
 At introduction, the bill does not include any segments of the Smith and American River systems.
-120 Management sections are similar to the National Wild & Scenic Rivers Act.
-121 Overall, the bill more closely follows the National Wild & Scenic Rivers Act than SB-107 at final passage.
+Management sections are similar to the National Wild & Scenic Rivers Act.
+Overall, the bill more closely follows the National Wild & Scenic Rivers Act than SB-107 at final passage.
 The authors amended the bill on May 10, 1971, "to clarify and define the bill's application to North coast land, water rights and commercial activities."
-122 On September 30, the measure fails by two votes (19-14 with 21 votes needed) on the Senate floor due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka).
-123 Future California Governor George Deukmejian, (R-Long Beach) was among the 19 state senators voting for the bill.
-124 The measure had failed due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka) and many of the powerful water purveyors and users who expected to receive water from the north coast rivers.
-125 In December, when asked about the SB-107 in a meeting before a Weaverville professional women's club, State Senator Collier promises to introduce a bill to more definitively protect California's north-coast rivers, including the Trinity River, than SB-1285.
-126 of the proposed authorized Auburn Reservoir at the urging of members of the North Fork Wild Rivers Council.
+On September 30, the measure fails by two votes (19-14 with 21 votes needed) on the Senate floor due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka).
+Future California Governor George Deukmejian, (R-Long Beach) was among the 19 state senators voting for the bill.
+The measure had failed due to the opposition of State Senate Finance Committee Chairman Senator Randolph Collier (D-Yreka) and many of the powerful water purveyors and users who expected to receive water from the north coast rivers.
+In December, when asked about the SB-107 in a meeting before a Weaverville professional women's club, State Senator Collier promises to introduce a bill to more definitively protect California's north-coast rivers, including the Trinity River, than SB-1285.

+At introduction, the SB-107 does not include any segments of the Smith and American River systems, although State Senator Stephen Teale (D-Railroad Flat) early in the session was expressing interest in including the North Fork American River upstream of the proposed authorized Auburn Reservoir at the urging of members of the North Fork Wild Rivers Council.
 As early as May, Senator Behr has told Senator Teale that he intends to amend the bill to include the North Fork American River in SB-107.
-At the same time, the Sierra Club has asked Senator Alan Short (D-Stockton, Sacramento) to add the lower American River to SB-107.
-Jim Jones, the president of the Save the American River Association (SARA), is reported to intend to reach out to State Senators Short and Albert Rodda (D-Sacramento) to add the lower American River to SB107.
+At the same time, the Sierra Club has asked State Senator Alan Short (D-Stockton, Sacramento) to add the lower American River to SB-107.
+Jim Jones, the president of the Save the American River Association (SARA), is reported to intend to reach out to State Senators Short and Albert Rodda (D- Sacramento) to add the lower American River into SB-107.
 There is some effort made to include the Tuolumne River into SB-107.